4-(2-carboxyphenyl)-2-oxobut-3-enoate aldolase

-This enzyme participates in naphthalene and anthracene degradation.
+This enzyme participates in phenanthrene degradation.
+Its substrate is produced from 1-hydroxy-2-naphthoic acid by the enzyme 1-hydroxy-2-naphthoate 1,2-dioxygenase.

 Nomenclature

 This enzyme belongs to the family of lyases, specifically the aldehyde-lyases, which cleave carbon-carbon bonds.
 The systematic name of this enzyme class is (3Z)-4-(2-carboxyphenyl)-2-oxobut-3-enoate 2-formylbenzoate-lyase (pyruvate-forming).
 Other names in common use include 2'-carboxybenzalpyruvate aldolase, (3E)-4-(2-carboxyphenyl)-2-oxobut-3-enoate, 2-carboxybenzaldehyde-lyase, and (3Z)-4-(2-carboxyphenyl)-2-oxobut-3-enoate 2-formylbenzoate-lyase.